xansec/picoCTF/CONTRIBUTING.md

 improve your competition.
 This guide captures the simple process to submit a contribution.

+Note: we keep everything in one repository so that anyone can bring up the whole infrastructure at once.
+We've tried alternate methods, e.g., submodules, but we've found the one-big-repo workflow works best for us.

 ## Getting Setup

 The GitHub guide to